ToxicHax/PcmHammerCMD/ReadMe.md

 This is a more bare bones "command-line / API wrapper" version of PcmHammer, should be helpful for anyone wanting to write a program ontop of it without modifying PcmHammer's code directly

 These tools currently support reading, writing, and data logging with some General Motors PCM's: P01, P04, P08, P10, P12, P59, 4 connector 98-02 Black Box and E54.
+## Note: This is work in progress unstable build until stated otherwise and may contain bugs that the original PCM Hammer doesn't have.

 ## Download CMD PcmHammer